-And finally, you get the list of every packaged software present on the system, including version and description.
+And finally, you get the list of every software package present on the system, including version and description.

-On Nodes managed by Rudder, the Reports tab displays informations about the status of latest run of Rudder Agent, whereas the Logs tab displays informations about changes for the Node.
+On Nodes managed by Rudder, the Reports tab displays information about the status of latest run of Rudder Agent, whereas the Logs tab displays information about changes for the Node.